officialPlocki/NeoGuard/README.md

-# NeoGuard Database Security System 🛡️
+# NeoGuard Secure Database System 🛡️

 **Welcome to NeoGuard!
 Your data's new best friend.** 🚀